What does our classroom look like?

 In Foundation Stage 1 children will need a change of clothing and nappies and wipes if they are required.

-Children staying for the full day will need to bring a packed lunch as we share our dinner together at 12 o’clock.
+Children staying for the full day can either bring a packed lunch or are welcome to take a school dinner as we share our dinner together at 11.45am.
 This time is a great opportunity for children learn about being healthy and build up their communication skills as they talk together during their meal.